nsidc/earthaccess/README.md

 ```

-### Option 3: we want to stream the results directly to xarray
+### Option 3: Direct S3 Access - Stream the data directly to xarray

-This method works better for in-region access when we are working with gridded datasets (processing level 3 and above).
+This method works best if you are in the same region as the data (us-west-2) and you are working with gridded datasets (processing level 3 and above).

 ```python
 import xarray as xr